Are Your Genes Making You OBESE

 Obesity is defined as an abnormal build-up of fat that affects your health in a negative way.
 Your DNA/genes contribute to the causes of obesity in various ways - it influences your appetite, food cravings, satiety, metabolism, fat distribution, and the tendency of stress-eating.
 Having knowledge of what role your genes play in your weight can be helpful in treating your weight issues.
 In case both of your parents have obesity, your likelihood of developing obesity increases to 80%.

 How to know if you have an unhealthy weight?

-Body Mass Index is pretty straightforward: It is a calculation that divides your weight (in kilograms) by the square of your height (measured in meters).
+Obesity is calculated using the Body Mass Index (BMI).
+It is a calculation that divides your weight (in kilograms) by the square of your height (measured in meters).
 The resulting number serves as an indirect readout of your body mass-the relative proportions of fat, muscle, and bone in your body.
-BMI varies with age, gender, pregnancy and genetics.
-Your BMI is an important number to use when assessing how much fat you have and how much fat you have to lose.
+BMI varies with age, gender, pregnancy, and more importantly genetics.
+Your BMI is important for assessing how much fat you have and how much fat you need to lose.